-As discussed in section 5.2.2, the Commission's draft more preferable rule will allow AEMO to procure SRAS on the basis of meeting a subnetwork level aggregate reliability requirement.
+As discussed in section 5.2.2, the final rule will allow AEMO to procure SRAS on the basis of meeting a sub-network level aggregate reliability requirement.
 Under this approach, AEMO may choose to procure a mix of lower reliability restart services to provide the same aggregate level of reliability as would be achieved by procuring one higher reliability restart service.